gschorkopf/four_point_play/source/_posts/2014-09-17-hand-rolling-user-authorization.markdown

 end
 ```

 Simple enough!
 The spec creates a mock current user (the signed in user), a mock other user, and a mock turn.
+It tests that the current user can update a turn.
 That's all we really need to get started.

 When building out the TurnPolicy class, I like to use Structs.
 They're simple, and we're looking for simplicity here.